kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Barker, Sheila.
 'Poussin, Plague, and Early Modern Medicine'. _Art Bulletin_ 86, no. 4 (2004): 659–89.

 Barrow, J. S., J. D. Herson, A. H. Lawes, P. J. Riden and M. V. J. Seaborne.
 'Economic infrastructure and institutions: Water transport'.
 In _A History of the County of Chester: Volume 5 Part 2, the City of Chester: Culture, Buildings, Institutions_, edited by A. T. Thacker and C. P. Lewis, 83–91.
-London: Victoria County History, 2005.
+London: VCH, 2005.

 Beattie, Cordelia.
 ‘The Life Cycle: The Ages of Medieval Women’.
 In _A Cultural History of Women_, edited by Linda Kalof, vol. 2, _The Middle Ages_, edited by Kim M. Phillips, 15–38.
 London: Bloomsbury, 2013.